Colt Lyerla: Early life

-College years
+College career

 Lyerla graduated early from high school and enrolled at Oregon in the spring of 2011 so he could take part in spring practices.
 During the team's spring game he had three catches for 37 yards while playing tight end.
 As a true freshman for the 2011 season, he played tight end and caught 7 passes for 147 yards and 5 touchdowns.

 For the 2012 season, Lyerla earned the starting tight end position, and part-way into the season also saw playing time at the running back position.
 Lyerla finished the season with 25 receptions for 392 yards and 6 touchdowns, and also rushed for 77 yards and 1 touchdown.

 During the 2013 season Lyerla missed a game against Tennessee and was then suspended for the game against Colorado before quitting the team on October 6, 2013.
 He ended the season with 3 runs for 17 yards, including a touchdown, and 2 receptions for 26 yards in two games.